My-Unity-Projects/Nobody/README.md

 and use the unique body change mechanic to reach places you could not reach otherwise.

-When I created Nobody I wanted to explore new gameplay ideas I had never seen before and I thought could be interesting to see in a platformer/puzzle game.
+When I created Nobody I wanted to explore new gameplay ideas I had never seen before and thought could be interesting to see in a platformer/puzzle game.
 I always loved puzzle games like Braid, Limbo, Portal, etc...
 Working on Nobody was my chance to create my first game of this genre and put to the test my level design skills.

-The main goal of this project was to design puzzles that could give great satisfaction to the players when solved and offer them a challenging and unique experience.
+The main goal of this project was to design puzzles that could give great satisfaction to the players when solved, and offer them a challenging and unique experience.

 <p align="right">(<a href="#top">back to top</a>)</p>